janwilmans/copperspice-gettingstarted/copperspice.md

 ## CsXmlPatterns
 Schema, Xml Query

-Meta-Object Compiler (moc)
+# Fully Embracing C++ Centric Development

+## Simplified build process

+The Meta-Object Compiler (moc) is a wonderfull piece of work in a C++98 context, however with the advent of C++11/14 it has served its purpose and for developers that are using more modern compilers it is limiting and making the build process more complicated then it needs to be.
+The Meta-Object Compiler is no longer required for generating reflection meta data in CopperSpice, so it was removed.

+This also means a template class can now inherit from QObject with no restrictions on data types

+## Type and thread safe Signals/Slots

-The Meta-Object Compiler is no longer required for generating reflection meta data in CopperSpice Since moc is no longer required it was completely removed All functionality originally provided by moc was replaced with compile time templates CopperSpice automatically generates meta data for processing Signals/Slots and Introspection A template class can now inherit from QObject with no restrictions on data types Complex data types can be used as Slot arguments, for example the following is valid in CopperSpice: QMap<QString, int>
+We now have thread aware Signal/Slot delivery, also complex data types can be used as Slot arguments, for example the following is valid in CopperSpice: QMap<QString, int>.
-Removal of moc simplifies the build process

-Benefits of CopperSpice
-Extensive use of modern C++ functionality templates, variadic templates, lambdas expression SFINAE threading model move semantics, override constexpr, decltype, type traits, tuple strongly typed enums
-Redesigned all container classes
-Composition is used to wrap the C++ standard library containers QVector, QList, QStringList, QLinkedList, QSet, QStack, QQueue QMap, QHash, QMultiMap, QMultiHash
-Supports both the STL and Qt API
-Implement QMultiHash and QMultiMap as separate classes from QHash and QMap Reverse iterators added
-Removed copy on write semantics
-Added QFlatMap
-Ordered map which stores elements in contiguous memory as a sorted vector of pairs Similar API to QMap
+# More generic containers

+QVector, QList, QStringList, QLinkedList, QSet, QStack, QQueue, QMap, QHash, QMultiMap, QMultiHash, all these containers are now wrapping STL containers and a have an STL compatible interface, this means you can now use CopperSpice containters with STL algorithms out of the box and things like a range-based for just works.
+For backwards compatiblity the containers also support the Qt API.

+Several containers where rewritten to remove suprising behaviour, for example QMap could contain multiple values with the same key, something normally only a multi-map can do.
+To solved this a couple of new containers where added, namely: QFlatMap, QMultiHash and QMultiMap.
+Futhermore reverse iterators where added and copy on write semantics removed.

+# (partial) Backwards compatibility

-CopperSpice includes a majority of the Qt 5 classes Improved CsNetwork and support for OpenSSL 1.0.x Support for TLS and SPDY added
+For backwards compatibility CopperSpice includes a majority of the Qt5 classes.

+# High DPI support

+CsPaint wraps the (very complicated) vulcan API on all platforms.
+CsPaint enables rendering of very crisp fonts on _any_ resolution without knowing in advance what resolution will be used.
+Also native 3D hardware acceleration can be harnessed to deliver the best possible UI performance.
+Unicode 11 and Harfbuzz 2 are used for text shaping.

+# Update network support

+ CsNetwork now supports OpenSSL 1.0.x, TLS and SPDY.

+# Other improvements

-Add support for SHA-2 and SHA-3
+- support for SHA-2 and SHA-3
-Reimplemented atomic support (QAtomicInt, QAtomicPointer) wrapping the C++ standard library functionality Enhanced CopperSpice to use STL algorithms rather than hand rolled algorithms Removed support of obsolete platforms
+- atomic support (QAtomicInt, QAtomicPointer) wrapping the C++ standard library functionality
-QLocale classes refactored to use UTF-8 string classes Update codec classes to use UTF-8 string classes
+- QLocale refactored to use UTF-8 strings for better Unicode text support
-High DPI support
+- Codecs now use UTF-8 strings
-Moved to Unicode 11, added support for Harfbuzz 2 for text shaping Improved platform specific support
+- Improved platform specific support for

 Redesigned plugin system
 Integration of CsSignal

 Improved thread aware Signal/Slot delivery
 Increased efficiency while maintaining the full Signal/Slot API Deadlocks in Signal/Slot processing have been eliminated